-Potential client selects real estate web site via the Google Ad.
-The agent’s website ad was triggered because he/she has that exact keyword text “Minneapolis Home for Sale”
+The potential client selects a real estate website via Google Ad.
+The agent’s website ad was triggered because it has the exact keyword “Minneapolis Home for Sale.”

 Potential client lands on real estate website.
-He/she navigates on website until they find a home they are interested.
-When the potential client clicks “home” (or something similar) to see home images the system will prompt a form asking for contact info.
+They navigate the website until they find a home they are interested in.
+When the potential client clicks “home” (or something similar) to see home images, the system will prompt a form asking for contact info.
 Their phone number will be required to complete the form.

-The real estate website will have a system set up that verifies the phone number through text message.
+The real estate website will have a system that verifies the phone number through text message.

 Send lead to CRM.

 Send text message notification to agent pool that a new lead is available.